Pylons/pyramid/docs/tutorials/wiki/design.rst

 We'll eventually be adding security to our application.
 The components we'll use to do this are below.

-- USERS, a dictionary mapping users names to their corresponding passwords.
+- USERS, a dictionary mapping usernames to their corresponding passwords.

-- GROUPS, a dictionary mapping user names to a list of groups they belong to.
+- GROUPS, a dictionary mapping usernames to a list of groups they belong to.

 - ``groupfinder``, an *authorization callback* that looks up